 The technical approach to surveillance utilises audio and visual equipment, to collect information for the case.
 The Private Investigators can listen and view raw data and make a connection with their case.
 Hence, the technical approach allows PIs to carry out an analysis of the behaviour and conversations of the party under investigation.

-The different approaches to carrying out surveillance are not used separately, rather Private Investigators combine different methods, depending on the complexity and requirements for the case.
-This enables them to be thorough and detail-oriented with their investigation so that the collected data can be used proficiently in the court of law.
+The different approaches to carrying out surveillance are not used separately, rather Private Investigators combine different methods, depending on the complexity and requirements of the case.
+This enables them to be thorough and detail-oriented with their investigation so that the collected data can be used proficiently in a court of law.

 For discreet private investigation services in the UK, get in touch with P.I.U.K today.
 You can contact us by completing the enquiry form here, Contact Us or else call us on 0800 002 9858 | 07730439156

 Members of: WAPI | CII | UKPIN | ABI